 In Kentucky, the medical malpractice statute of repose is five years.
 This means that no matter when you find out a medical error has harmed you, if five years have passed since the error occurred, you won’t have a case.

-Damages You May Be Able to Recover in Your Malpractice Lawsuit
+Damages in Your Medical Malpractice Lawsuit

 It is quite common for those who have suffered from medical negligence to wonder how much they can expect to recover if they pursue a medical malpractice lawsuit.
 The truth is, every case is different, and there is no specific amount that medical malpractice victims are entitled to recover.